carpentries-incubator/geospatial-python/_episodes/08-crop-raster-data.md

 ~~~
 {: .output}

-We can see that the two images are in different coordinate systems.
-Now, we can
+Now the two images are in different coordinate systems.
+We can
 use `rioxarray.reproject_match()` function to crop `true_color_image` image.
-This might
+It will perform both the reprojection and the cropping operation.
-take a few minutes, because the `true_color_image` image is large.
+This might take a few minutes, because the `true_color_image` image is large.

 ~~~
 # Crop and reproject